-If you are interested in learning more about some of the common mental health issues facing Veterans and their families, this website is a great place to start.
+If you are interested in learning more about some of the common mental health issues facing Veterans and their families, this website is a place to start.
 It provides links to basic information about common mental health conditions such as Depression and PTSD, as well as information and resources designed to help specific groups of Veterans such as women, those who have recently been discharged from active duty, and those who are looking for job training and housing assistance. https://www.mentalhealth.va.gov/

-The Real Warriors website is part of the Real Warriors Campaign launched by the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) to promote the processes of building resilience, facilitating recovery and supporting reintegration of returning service members, veterans and their families.
+The Real Warriors website is part of the Real Warriors Campaign launched by the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE) to promote the processes of building resilience, facilitating recovery and supporting reintegration of returning service members, Veterans and their families.
 The site contains information for a number of audiences including Veterans, Active Duty, Families and Health Professionals. https://www.realwarriors.net/

 Specific and valuable information on recovery from mental health problems is at https://www.mentalhealth.va.gov/mentalhealthrecovery.asp.

-Students who served in the Iraq War speak out about the emotional challenges of adjusting to life back at home and the importance of finding support. http://www.halfofus.com/video/?videoID=47&chapterID=1
+Students who served in the Iraq War speak out about the emotional challenges of adjusting to life back at home and the importance of finding support. https://www.mentalhealthishealth.us/destigmatizing-mental-health-action-in-the-veteran-community/

-Student Veterans of America (SVA) is a coalition of student veterans groups from college campuses across the United States.
-SVA works to develop new student groups, coordinate between existing student groups, and advocate on behalf of student veterans at the local, state, and national level. http://www.studentveterans.org/
+Student Veterans of America (SVA) is a coalition of student Veterans groups from college campuses across the United States.
+SVA works to develop new student groups, coordinate between existing student groups, and advocate on behalf of student Veterans at the local, state, and national level. http://www.studentveterans.org/

 Iraq and Afghanistan Veterans of America is the nation’s first and largest group dedicated to the Troops and Veterans of the wars in Iraq and Afghanistan, and the civilian supporters. https://iava.org/

 The National Resource Directory provides wounded, ill and injured Service Members and Veterans, their families, families of the fallen and those who support them with a web-based directory of valuable resources.
-It delivers information on, and access to, the full range of medical and non-medical services and resources needed to achieve their personal and professional goals across the transitions from recovery to rehabilitation to community reintegration. https://www.nationalresourcedirectory.gov/
+It delivers information on, and access to, the full range of medical and non-medical services and resources needed to achieve their personal and professional goals across the transitions from recovery to rehabilitation to community reintegration. https://nrd.gov/

 One of the most important ways to access VA health care is My HealtheVet, the free, online Personal Health Record that empowers Veterans to become informed partners in their health care.
 With My HealtheVet, America’s Veterans can access trusted, secure, and current health and benefits information as well as record, track and store important health and military history information at their convenience. https://www.myhealth.va.gov/